QubesOS/qubes-doc/developer/general/documentation-style-guide.md

 ### Line wrapping

-Hard wrap Markdown lines at 80 characters, unless the line can't be broken (e.g., code or a URL).
+Do not hard wrap text, except where necessary (e.g., inside code blocks).

 ### Do not use Markdown syntax for styling